lucas42paris/push_swap/README.md

 * The result corresponds to the sequence of instructions allowing the fastest and most efficient sorting of the given list of integers.

 __Acquired skills__ :
-* Operation of linked lists
+* Implementation of linked lists
 * Implement a fast and efficient sorting algorithm

 ![Rating](rating.png)